apoorv020902/capstone-webpage/README.md

 ## Getting Started

-These instructions will help you set up the project on your local machine for development and testing purposes.
+These instructions will help you set up the website on your local machine

 ### Prerequisites